xa-io/ffxiv-tools/AR Parser/README.md

 ## Features

 - **Character Gil Tracking**: Aggregates gil across all characters and retainers
-- **Altoholic Integration**: Scans Tanks, Kits, and Treasure items from Altoholic inventory
+- **Inventory Tracking**: Tracks Tanks and Kits from DefaultConfig.json, Treasure items from Altoholic
 - **Lifestream Housing Integration**: Tracks both private and FC housing locations
   - Displays Ward, Plot, and District for each character
   - Separate columns for private house and FC house